Machias, Maine: Raid on Machias, 1777

 On September 1, 1814, U.S. forces evacuated Fort O'Brien and on September 4, Machias, the county seat of Washington County was occupied by British troops under Lieutenant-Colonel Andrew Pilkington.
 Officers commanding the U.S. militia in Washington County wrote to the British to confirm that they would not take up arms against the British if the inhabitants were protected in their private property and usual occupations.
 The civilians of the County gave a similar assurance to the British and the county was garrisoned by the British until the end of the war.
-The county was returned to US sovereignty under the Treat of Ghent of 1817.
+The county was returned to US sovereignty under the Treaty of Ghent of 1814.